 These are a time-saver!
 And in many cases also a plant-saver!

-And you can make sure you are following any local watering restrictions.
+And you can make sure you are following any local watering restrictions by scheduling watering according to the restrictions.

 Timers could also be used to open and shut greenhouse vents or turn fans and heating on or off.
-But typically other sensors are used for that such as temperature and humidity.
+But typically other sensors are used for that such as temperature and humidity so let’s look at those.

 There are lots of sensors that can be used to automate systems around the garden and to keep you informed.